juanmnl/vs-hydra/README.md

 This extension is available for free in the
 [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/juanmnl.vscode-theme-hydra)

-## Inconsistencies?

-This is a very early-stage port, so expect lots of inconcistencies, but you can
-help:

-If you find any inconsistency in any language, raise an Issue and I'll fix it, please provide a sample for the language so I can compare.

 ## Customization

 If you are using VSCode 1.12+ versions you can customize the colors to your